DarkGeekMS/ApeX-Server/public/docs/source/index.md

 <!-- END_2daae1bc9e1e0639e200fec2f7f6bb1b -->

 <!-- START_e6e6c1d8554f35a2b7ff48374ad1e77b -->
-## Report.
+## report

-report a post , comment or a message to the ApexCom moderator ( message's reports will be sent to the site admin), posts or comments will be hidden implicitly as well.
+report a post , comment or a message to the ApexCom moderator ( message&#039;s reports will be sent to the site admin), posts or comments will be hidden implicitly as well.

 ( moderators don't report posts).
 Success Cases :
 1) return true to ensure that the report is sent to the moderator of the ApexCom.